Skip to content

 At the moment, we can't find any results for this search.

-Hardly any traffic, no large hotels, but a group of people who are united and energetically behind their cause: To look after the Villnöss valley with its natural characteristics.
-With the Slow Food label, they make their vision visible.
-Founded in 1986 by Italian Carlo Petrini to preserve local produce, cuisine and recipes, Slow Food is now recognised worldwide as a sustainable movement.
+Minimal traffic, no large hotels, just a group of people who are united and committed to their mission of caring for the natural landscape of the Villnösstal.
+By displaying the Slow Food label they made their vision public.
+Established in 1986 by Italian Carlo Petrini as a way of preserving local products, cuisine and recipes, Slow Food is now known worldwide as a sustainable movement.

 What's on in Villnößtal?